nsidc/granule-metgen/README.md

 | standard_name, `projection_x_coordinate` (variable) |  | RequiredC  |    | 6       |
 | standard_name, `projection_y_coordinate` (variable) |  | RequiredC  |    | 7       |

-Notes:
+Note column meanings:
-OC = Attributes (or elements of them) that may be represented in the `.ini` file.
+- OC = Optional configuration attributes (or elements of them) that may be represented in an `.ini` file.
-P = Attributes that may be specified in a `premet` file; a `premet_dir` directory must be defined in the `.ini` file.
+- P = Attributes that may be specified in a `premet` file; when used, a `premet_dir` path must be defined in the `.ini` file.
 See [Optional Configuration Elements](#optional-configuration-elements)

-1. Used to populate the production date and time values in UMM-G output.
+- 1 = Used to populate the production date and time values in UMM-G output.
-2. Used to populate the time begin and end UMM-G values.
+- 2 = Used to populate the time begin and end UMM-G values.
-3. A grid mapping variable is required if the horizontal spatial coordinates are not longitude and latitude and the intent of the data provider is to geolocate the data. `grid_mapping` and `grid_mapping_name` allow programmatic identification of the variable holding information about the horizontal coordinate reference system.
+- 3 = A grid mapping variable is required if the horizontal spatial coordinates are not longitude and latitude and the intent of the data provider is to geolocate the data. `grid_mapping` and `grid_mapping_name` allow programmatic identification of the variable holding information about the horizontal coordinate reference system.
-4. The `crs_wkt` ("well known text") value is handed to the `CRS` and `Transformer` modules in `pyproj` to conveniently deal with the reprojection of (y,x) values to EPSG 4326 (lon, lat) values.
+- 4 = The `crs_wkt` ("well known text") value is handed to the
+   `CRS` and `Transformer` modules in `pyproj` to conveniently deal with the reprojection of (y,x) values to EPSG 4326 (lon, lat) values.
-5. The `GeoTransform` value provides the pixel size per data value, which is then used to calculate the padding added to x and y values to create a GPolygon enclosing all of the data.
+- 5 = The `GeoTransform` value provides the pixel size per data value, which is then used to calculate the padding added to x and y values to create a GPolygon enclosing all of the data.
-6. The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_x_coordinate` are reprojected and thinned to create a GPolygon, bounding box, etc.
+- 6 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_x_coordinate` are reprojected and thinned to create a GPolygon, bounding box, etc.
-7. The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding box, etc.
+- 7 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding box, etc.